What's Ryan Cooking

 Summertime is tomato season, and that's the best time to enjoy this classic Caprese sandwich.
 After one bite, it will become one of your favorite sandwiches, too!

-Any leftovers should be broken down into airtight containers.
+Any leftovers should be broken down into separate airtight containers.
 The creamy mozzarella, sliced tomatoes, spinach, and basil should be refrigerated for 24 hours, and the rolls should be stored in a ziplock bag on the counter.

 Recipe FAQ's